Lots of people want to quit smoking, but they have questions about it. Here are some answers to common questions.

 It’s common for people to think they can’t function without smoking.
 And it’s also normal to be worried about or afraid of quitting.
 Many people view smoking as a central part of their lives—so quitting can seem overwhelming.
 Instead of trying to stop all at once, you might try to cut back on smoking over time as you get closer to your quit date.

 Make a list of the reasons why you want to quit.
 Keep it handy for motivation.
 Do you want to be healthier?
 Save money?
 Keep your family safe?
-Focus on the ways that your life will be better when you are a non-smoker.
+Focus on the ways that your life will be better when you no longer smoke.
 Pick a quit day in the future, and work toward it.
 Get tips to manage your quit day.

 “I have a lot of stress in my life right now.
 Shouldn’t I wait to quit when I’m not as stressed?”